Mourud/Mourud/README.md

 ## 👨‍💻 About Me

-I'm a **software engineer** and **machine learning enthusiast** who loves teaching programming and algorithms, solving coding challenges, and building innovative projects.
+I'm a **software engineer** and **machine learning engineer** who loves teaching programming and algorithms, solving coding challenges, and building innovative projects.
 My background combines a degree in Computer Science and Physics from UBC with hands-on experience at industry leaders like SAP and Unity.

 When I'm not coding, you'll find me competing in hackathons and game jams, creating interactive experiences, or pushing the boundaries of what I can build.